Flipping Houses In Hawaii

 $630,000 x 0.7 (70%) = $441,000

-Even in a costly market like Hawaii, the 70 percent Rule is an useful rule for home flippers to follow in order to avoid overpaying for a property.
+Even in a costly market like Hawaii, the 70 percent Rule is a useful rule for Hawaii home flippers to follow in order to avoid overpaying for a property.
 The entire purchase cost of the property, the repair and remodeling expenses, the carrying costs, and the cost to sell the property are all included in the cost of flipping a home (including marketing).